Abjiri/uminho-miei/3/1st semester/Computer Networks/TP3/README.md

 This assignment consisted in the capture and analysis of Ethernet frames and exploration of the ARP protocol, in order to answer the proposed questions.

-It was developed in **Computer Networks**, in the first semester of the 3rd and last year of the Bachelor's degree.
+It was developed in **Computer Networks**, in the first semester of the 3rd and last year of the Bachelor's degree (2019/20).

 ### Content